-It is known as the Festival of Colors and it is unlike anything you've ever seen.
-Holi is a Hindu festival that takes places across India but nowhere celebrates the Holi Festival with more spirit than Mathura, the birthplace of Krishna.
+It is known as the Festival of Colours and it is unlike anything you've ever seen.
+Holi is a Hindu festival that takes place across India but nowhere celebrates the Holi Festival with more spirit than Mathura, the birthplace of Krishna.

 Holi Festival India